tpunt/PHP7-Reference/README.md

 Unarguably the greatest part about PHP 7 is the incredible performance boosts it provides to applications.
 This is a result of refactoring the Zend Engine to use more compact data structures and less heap allocations/deallocations.

-The performance gains on real world applications will vary, but most applications seem to recieve a ~100% performance boost - with lower memory consumption too!
+The performance gains on real world applications will vary, though many applications seem to recieve a ~100% performance boost - with lower memory consumption too!

 The refactored codebase provides further opportunities for future optimisations as well (such as JIT compilation).
-So it looks like future PHP versions will continue to see performance enhancements as well.
+So it looks like future PHP versions will continue to see performance enhancements too.

 PHP 7 performance chart comparisons:
  - [Turbocharging the Web with PHP 7](https://www.zend.com/en/resources/php7_infographic)